Learning and Sharing

 Import certificate in Exchange Server

-Starting with Exchange Server 2016 CU23 and later versions, as well as Exchange Server 2019 CU12 and beyond, importing the Exchange certificate must be done exclusively through PowerShell (Exchange Management Shell).
+From Exchange Server 2016 CU23 onward, and in Exchange Server 2019 starting with CU12, importing the Exchange certificate can only be done using PowerShell through the Exchange Management Shell.

-Note To boost security and prevent misuse of UNC paths by attackers, Microsoft has removed parameters that accept UNC paths from Exchange Server PowerShell cmdlets and the Exchange Admin Center.
-This change applies to all cumulative updates for Microsoft Exchange Server 2019 starting with CU12 and Microsoft Exchange Server 2016 starting with CU23.
+Note To enhance security and stop attackers from exploiting UNC paths, Microsoft has removed any parameters that accept them from Exchange Server PowerShell cmdlets and the Exchange Admin Center.
+This update affects all cumulative updates for Exchange Server 2019 starting with CU12 and Exchange Server 2016 starting with CU23.

 Import Exchange certificate with PowerShell

-Launch the Exchange Management Shell with administrative privileges, and run the following command to import the certificate.
+Open the Exchange Management Shell as an administrator, then run the following command to import the certificate.

 Import-ExchangeCertificate `